 1. Focus on the deposit

-When you’re thinking about your new home, it’s easy to get carried away with the furniture and décor – but try not to get ahead of yourself.
+When you’re thinking about your new home, better to plan and save money, it’s easy to get carried away with the furniture and décor – but try not to get ahead of yourself.
 Before making offers on homes, your main priority should be saving for the deposit, which is always the first hurdle.

 There are several different types of accounts offered by major banks to help you save more effectively.
 Before you open one, do some research and shop around to find the most suitable offer.